When the Set Time Had Fully Come

 Closely following, the Queen’s Guard wearing traditional hobnail boots, black trousers, red jackets and their trademark Canadian brown bear hats was an impressive sight.
 It was one of those rare events in life that moves you to the core.
 The group marched with precision according to a predetermined plan that was perfectly choreographed.
 Nothing happened by chance.
 No one was out of step.

-Similarly in the divine order of the universe, the events of history are governed by the sovereign God of creation.
+In the divine order of the universe, the events of history are governed by the sovereign God of creation.

 GALATIANS 4:4-5 (NIV)

 “But when the set time had fully come, God sent his Son, born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship.”